Skip to contents

 Parameters

 For each of the short- and long-term periods, you must provide a parameter set which includes a reference value, a U0(RV) value, and Alpha and Beta parameters.
 The latter three will take different values for fixed and indicative monitoring.
-You may choose a ‘Default Parameter Set’ which will automatically fill in these fields with recommended values.
+You may choose a ‘Default Parameter Set’ which will automatically fill in these fields with recommended values for different pollutants and statistics.

 Outputs